-There is a cosy espresso bar/restaurant that serves breakfast, lunch and afternoon tea to be enjoyed while taking in the beautiful views of the Cotswolds.
+There is a cosy espresso bar/restaurant that serves breakfast, lunch and afternoon tea, which can be enjoyed while taking in the stunning views of the Cotswold Hills.

 In the boutique shop you will find unique items of clothing or a personal gift for that someone special or, at certain times of the year, you can attend one of the courses or workshops and learn a new skill.
 Previous events have included candle making, wool sculpture and Christmas wreath creation.